 How is cephalopelvic disproportion (CPD) diagnosed?

-The diagnosis of cephalopelvic disproportion is often used when labor progress is not sufficient and medical therapy such as the use of oxytocin is not successful or not attempted.
+The diagnosis of cephalopelvic disproportion is often used when labor doesn’t progress as it should and medical therapy such as the use of oxytocin is not successful or not attempted.
 CPD can rarely be diagnosed before labor begins if the baby is thought to be large or the mother’s pelvis is known to be small.

 During labor, the baby’s head molds and the pelvis joints spread, creating more room for the baby to pass through the pelvis.